marionettejs/marionette-v3-compat/README.md

 - CollectionView.isEmpty is no longer passed the `collection` as the first argument.

+- View.delegateEvents / View.undelegateEvents no longer delegate entity events.
+Those are delegated separately in v3.
 - View.isRendered / View.isDestroyed flags in v2 are now functions in v3.
 This is not accounted for here.
 - View.triggers in v2 passed a object to the handler containing the view, model, and collection.
 In v3 instead of this option, simply the view is passed (which will contain the model or collection anyhow).
 - View.serializeModel in v3 uses `this.model` and does not take `model` as an argument.